Malaysia PM courts voters in budget, pledges lower deficit

 The economy grew at a brisk annual pace of 5.4 percent in the second quarter, but many lower-income and middle-class Malaysians complain their salaries have not kept pace with rising living costs and surging house prices.

-In a nod to those concerns, Najib announced a rise of 5 percentage points in the capital gains tax on property and pledged 1.9 billion ringgit to build 123,000 affordable houses.
+In a nod to those complaints, Najib announced a rise of 5 percentage points in the capital gains tax on property.

-He also trimmed income taxes for poorer Malaysians by 1 percentage point, announced a fresh 250 ringgit cash handout for unmarried low-income Malaysians, and pledged 1.5 billion ringgit to stabilise the price of cooking oil.
-He said the government would cut students' outstanding loans by up to 20 percent - stealing the thunder from an opposition pledge to ease student debts.

-(Additional reporting by Niluksi Koswanage, Anuradha Raghu and Al-Zaquan Amer Hamzah.; Writing by Stuart Grudgings:; Editing by Neil Fullick)
+(Additional reporting by Niluksi Koswanage in KUALA LUMPUR; Writing by Stuart Grudgings:; Editing by Neil Fullick)